 You will make six Ash wood sample pieces and apply different finishes to each one.
 They will demonstrate four different sheen levels (ultra matt, matt, satin and gloss) and will incorporate both interior and exterior finishes as well as water based, oil and wax finishes.
 You will prepare a grain filled sample, thus creating a “flat finish”, choosing a colour to either blend with the Ash or contrast thereby creating a decorative feature.
 You will also create a stained sample, choosing from a selection of colours.

 The course will mix practical with theory; choosing the finish should be based not only on aesthetic factors but also the level of protection required.
-Surface preparation is an important part of the course, so that you are able to work with different types of wood and also apply different finishes.
+Surface preparation is a key component in achieving good results both before the first coat, or in between coats.
 This includes dealing with minor repairs to the surface before applying the finish, looking at the use of wax sticks, graining pens and also pigmented fillers.
+It also covers selecting the correct sanding and buffing products based not only on the finish you are looking to achieve but also the wood species you are working with.

 The assumption is that you already have some experience in using both wood planes and a cabinet scraper, and is therefore not suitable for a complete beginner.